makwaijun/personalwebpagev2/content/Poetry/Poetry4.md

 With "best wishes"; "Good lucks"; "You will be fines".
 The subject of memory, the consequence of time.

-To have grown up with the world, heartstrings tugged afar.
+To have grown up across the world, heartstrings tugged afar.
 Heartwrought pacts written in greetings of morn,
-that fade into dusk and sunk into muddy tar.
+that fade into dusk and drift into muddy tar.

 But today I pledge and today I honor,
-the moments spent, the troubled pains.
+the moments spent, the shared pains.
 These I somberly relish,
 not knowing the paths b'crossed again.